sagemath/sagewiki_to_gh-2022-10-10/magma.md

 === Misc poly functions ===

-I have no idea what QMatrix is...
+The QMatrix of a degree d polynomial f over F_q is the matrix of the q'th power Frobenius map on the d-dimensional F_q-algebra F_q[x]/(f):
 {{{
 QMatrix(f) : RngUPolElt -> AlgMatElt
-    Given a univariate polynomial f of degree d over a finite field F this function returns the Berlekamp Q-matrix associated with f, which is an element of the degree d - 1 matrix algebra over F.
+    Given a univariate polynomial f of degree d over a finite field F this function returns the Berlekamp Q-matrix associated with f, which is an element of the degree d matrix algebra over F.
 }}}

+The CompanionMatrix of a degree d polynomial f over a ring R is the matrix of the multiplication-by-x map on the R-algebra R[x]/(f).
 Sage doesn't have this easy function:
 {{{
 CompanionMatrix(f) : RngUPolElt -> AlgMatElt

-    Given a monic univariate polynomial f of degree d over some ring R, return the companion matrix of f as an element of the full matrix algebra of degree d - 1 over R.
+    Given a monic univariate polynomial f of degree d over some ring R, return the companion matrix of f as an element of the full matrix algebra of degree d over R.
-The companion matrix for f=a0 + a1x + ... + a1x1 + xd is given by
+The companion matrix for f=a_0 + a_1x + ... + a_{d-1}x^{d-1} + x^d is given by

         [    0    1    0    ...
 0 ]
         [    0    0    1    ...
 0 ]